 The tragic love story of La traviata will be performed in partnership with Out of the Box Opera at a Downtown Columbus hotel.
 The immersive experience directed by David Lefkowich will follow Violetta through three stages of her life.
 Verdi’s La traviata will be sung in Italian with English mobile titles.
 Join the cast for a delectable evening of music and enjoy some libations.

 Other operatic experiences planned for Opera Columbus’s 40 Days of Opera include: Vanqui, an opera about the Underground Railroad commissioned and premiered by Opera Columbus in 1999.
 With music by Leslie Burrs and libretto by John A. Williams, the opera will be presented as a community partner for The Ohio State University Journeys to Equity.
-Additionally, 40 Days will include Opera under the Stars at COSI’s planetarium; Sunrise Opera; Opera and Poetry; and the world premiere of The Puppy Episode with music by Matthew Recio, libretto by Royce Vavrek, directed by Christopher Mirto, and created with a new partnership with Oberlin Conservatory.
+Additionally, 40 Days will include Dr Kim and the Voice Box at COSI’s science festival; Sunrise Opera; Opera and Poetry; and the world premiere of The Puppy Episode with music by Matthew Recio, libretto by Royce Vavrek, directed by Christopher Mirto, and created with a new partnership with Oberlin Conservatory.

 Subscriptions and single tickets for the 2021-2022 season are on sale NOW!